chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 {% highlight python %}
 ...
-response = request.get(jobContext + str(buildNumber) + '/api/json', contentType = 'application/json')
+response = request.get(jobContext + str(buildNumber) + '/api/json', contentType='application/json')
 if response.isSuccessful():
     buildStatus = JsonPathResult(response.response, 'result').get()
     duration = JsonPathResult(response.response, 'duration').get()

     if buildStatus and duration != 0:
         print "\nFinished: %s" % buildStatus
-        if buildStatus == 'SUCCESS':
+        if buildStatus != 'SUCCESS':
-            task.cancelSchedule()
-        else:
             sys.exit(1)

     else:
+        # Continue waiting for the build to be finished
+        task.schedule("jenkins/Build.wait-for-build.py")

+else:
     ...
 {% endhighlight %}

-After the script finishes without an error, `task.cancelSchedule()` tells XL Release to finish executing the script and mark the task as finished.
-If polling should continue, the task will automatically continue polling using the last script until it fails or `task.cancelSchedule()` is called.
+After the script finishes without an error and no other script was scheduled, XL Release marks the task as completed.

 ## Packaging